OSInside/kiwi/doc/source/building/working_with_images/setup_yast_on_first_boot.rst

        mkdir -p root/etc/YaST2
        cp PROFILE_FILE root/etc/YaST2/firstboot.xml

-3. Copy and activate the YAST firstboot template.
+3. Copy and activate the YaST firstboot template.
-   This is done by the following instructions which needs to be written into the KIWI :file:`config.sh` which also lives in the image description directory:
+   This is done by the following instructions which needs to be written into the KIWI :file:`config.sh` which is stored in the image description directory:

    .. code:: bash